 - Cut all your organic waste into small pieces.
 Mix carbon-rich waste like paper and dried leaves and nitrogen-rich waste like vegetable scraps and food leftovers.
 This will fasten the process of decomposition.

-- Dig a pit to a depth of one feet and broaden the size depending on the amount of the organic waste generated.
+- Dig a pit to a depth of one foot and broaden the size depending on the amount of organic waste generated.
 Typically, a pit of 1 ft deep by 2ft wide by 3ft long would be suitable for a large household of 5-6 members.

 - Close the area with gunny bags and add scrap to it daily.
 The decomposition process takes about 4-5 weeks.
 Water the area daily to speed up the process.
 You can also begin sowing seeds and growing plants after the initial two weeks.

 - Make sure there are no utility lines passing near the compost pit area.
 Do not add any animal products like meat, bones or dairy products to your compost pit as it can attract pests.

 The compost generated can be utilized for your kitchen garden to grow vegetables.
 However, if you live in an apartment, you need to look at alternative ways to create compost.
 Generating the right microbes to start the composting process is difficult to achieve indoors.

 Daily Dump, a Bangalore-based organization has innovated easy-to-use home compost pots, along with a friendly compost-pit manual.
 They also provide eco-friendly accessories to help with the preparation.
 Daily Dump’s “Kambha Composter” is a three-tiered terracotta unit that has holes in it.
 If you begin with Daily Dump’s starter kit worth Rs.1800, you get a ready remix of compost and starter microbes that help you begin the process easily.